NehaSingh31/Url-service/Readme.txt

-second method>> getUniqeId method actually getting the specfic Url keys third method>> getCount is returns latest count in this code. fourth method getList method return json format using the pair of map.
+second method>> getUniqeId method actually getting the specfic Url keys third method>> getCount is returns latest count in this code. fourth method getList method return json format using the pair of map. you can get step by step information in other Readme file in code bash directory.